87andrewh/WeirdAntiCheatIdeas/README.md

 - Quantifying impact of cheaters.
 Just player perception?
 If players don't notice, is there a probelem?
   - Quantifying perception across games.
 What does the same person think about CS, Overwatch, and Valorant?
 - Quantifying distribution of types of cheaters and tools, the amount of damage they do.
 - Is machine learning the end game?
 Or other automated systems?
 Manual banning seems like an ops nightmare.
+- Generating artificial cheat vs legitimate data by simulating bots with cheats vs no cheats.
 - Weird features:
   - Quantify aim skill relative to other skills (movement, inventory management)
   - Drastic changes in some skill